 - a.
-Carrying on business in contraven- Penalty upto Rs.
-500. tion of the provisions of the Act. - b.
-Failure to furnish return Penalty at within the time allowed.
-2 per cent payable as - c.
+Carrying on business in contravention of the provisions of the Act. - b.
+Failure to furnish return within the time allowed. - c.
 Failure to comply with the terms of any notice issued under Section 7 of the Act, without reasonable cause. - d.
 Failure to produce accounts, etc., without reasonable cause. - e.
 Concealing turnover or furnishing inaccurate particulars thereof.